paytabscom/paytabs-ios-library-sample/README.md

 * The SDK size became very light because we removed all the third-party dependencies.
 * Supporting dark mode.
 * Supporting alternative payment methods.
+* Supporting recurring with 3DS.
+* Supporting the ability to save and list cards.

 ## Requirements